Young Judaea: Social activism

 Young Judaea has been active in social action projects including involvement in bringing constituencies to Darfur rallies and raising funds for victims of Hurricane Katrina.

 Young Judaea has raised nearly $30,000 for various causes, including Hadassah Hospital, the Arava Institute for Environmental Studies, and Latet, all in Israel.
 In the fall of 2005, after Hurricane Katrina ravaged the Gulf Coast, Young Judaea embarked on a program called Caravan 4 Katrina.
 The "Caravan" consisted of four truckloads (two from the Northeastern U.S. and two from the Southeastern U.S.) of food, toys, and clothes were collected and delivered to Katrina victims in Jackson, Mississippi in time for Thanksgiving.

 Another activism program Young Judaea leads is an annual Alternative Winter Break.
 Starting in 2007, participants traveled to different regions of the United States to perform community service and learn about the culture of the region.
 Previous trips have included New Orleans LA; Navajo Nation AZ; New York City, NY; Los Angeles, CA; Southern Florida; and Puerto Rico.

 Songs

 Singing is a large part of Young Judaea camps around America.
 The official song of Young Judaea is Ani v'Ata by Arik Einstein.
 Many songs sung in Young Judaea can be found in the Young Judaea shiron (song book).

 Alumni

 A number of Young Judaea alumni groups have been established.
 There is an online Young Judaea alumni blog, the Chorsha.

-Notable alumni who have been honored by Young Judaea at its annual gala are Seth Merrin, Anne Heyman, the Merrin Family, Jennifer Sylvor, Steve Greenberg, Alon Tal, David Rosenblatt, David Ruderman and Sharon Schoenfeld.
-Each of these honorees are recognized for their work on behalf of Young Judaea and their impact on our world in the spirit of tikuun olam - repairing the world.
-They stand for their strong values and lifelong commitment to Young Judaea.
-They make us proud and blaze the path for future Young Judaeans to make positive contributions to our world and Israel.

 Four alumni from the camp in Sprout Lake -- MLB.com reporter Jonathan Mayo, Daniel Miller, Jeremy Newberger, and Seth Kramer, of Ironbound Films -- were the producers of Heading Home: The Tale of Team Israel, a 2018 award-winning documentary film about the Israel national baseball team competing for the first time in the World Baseball Classic.